The origin of the coherent radio flash potentially associated with GRB 201006A: No magnetar at all

 Here, $Z$ is the atomic number, $\nu$ is the frequency, $T_{\rm ej}$ is the ejecta temperature, $n_{e}$ and $n_{\rm ion}$ are the number density of electrons and ions respectively, $\bar{g}_{\rm ff}\approx1$ is the Gaunt factor, and $R_{\rm ej}$ is the ejecta radius.
 We assume the ejecta to be populated by the typical light r-process elements (e.g., Xenon, with $Z=54$ and atomic mass number $A=131$), with a speed of $v_{\rm ej}=0.1\,c$, a temperature of $T_{\rm ej}=10^5$\,K (at $t=49$\,min), and the mass in the ejecta to be $M_{\rm ej}=10^{-3}\,M_{\odot}$ \citep{Metzger_19}.
 The radial extent of the ejecta at $t=49$\,min post-merger is $R_{\rm ej}\sim v_{\rm ej}t\approx10^{13}$\,cm.
 The ion number density is $n_{\rm ion}=3M_{\rm ej}/(4\pi R_{\rm ej}^3Am_{\rm p})$, with a corresponding electron number density of $n_{\rm e}\sim n_{\rm ion}Z$.
 At $\nu=\unit[1]{GHz}$, the optical depth is,

-The free-free optical depth is too large for FRB-like emission to escape (until $\sim54$ days post-merger for the above assumed parameters), even in a scenario where the GRB jet clears out a majority of the mass along the polar funnel~\citep{Zhang_14}.
+The free-free optical depth is too large for FRB-like emission to escape (until $\sim 54$ days post-merger for the above assumed parameters), even in a scenario where the GRB jet clears out a majority of the mass along the polar funnel~\citep{Zhang_14}.
+We note that this timescale could be shorter due to recombination into neutral gas, but not as short as the $\unit[49]{min}$ timescale required for GRB 201006A.
 Instead, we require alternative scenarios where the FRB is emitted at large distances away from the central engine.

-We propose that the coherent radio emission is produced at large distances $\gtrsim10^{13}$\,cm away from a newly formed black hole via a synchrotron maser~\citep{Metzger_2017} or magnetic reconnection \citep{Lyubarsky_20}.
+The coherent radio emission could be produced at large distances $\gtrsim10^{13}$\,cm away from a newly formed black hole via a synchrotron maser~\citep{Metzger+19} or magnetic reconnection \citep{Lyubarsky_20}.
 Such a scenario would require the launch of a flare by the accreting black hole central engine, near the time of the coherent radio emission, which propagates out and creates a shock against the upstream jet material, producing radio emission through synchrotron maser instability.
 Alternatively, the flare can trigger magnetic reconnection within the striped magnetic fields in the jet and give rise to plasmoids that merge and produce a coherent radio flash.
 This scenario is similar to the proposed FRB generation mechanism from luminous accreting X-ray binaries~\citep{sridhar21}.

 \cite{rowlinson23} considered the possibility of a black hole remnant for GRB 201006A in which the FRB would be produced by synchro-Compton emission by the high-energy electrons accelerated due to the interaction between the magentized disk wind and the ambient medium~\citep{Usov&Katz_00}.
 They assumed that such an FRB emission (with a luminosity of $\sim10^{42}\,{\rm erg\,s^{-1}}$) should be associated with an X-ray flare with a luminosity of $\sim10^{47}\,{\rm erg\,s^{-1}}$ (for a redshift of $z=0.58$) from the highly elliptical parcel accreting onto the black hole, also presumably responsible for the FRB emission. \cite{rowlinson23} rejected the possibility of a black hole engine due to the lack of such an X-ray flare.